raihanmasyalhaidar/Analyzing-NYC-Airbnb-Market-Trends/README.md

 ## Objectives
 1. Identify price patterns based on listing locations
 2. Analyze room types most preferred by travelers
-3. Assess the relationship between recent guest reviews and listing availability
-4. Provide strategic recommendations to improve market performance
+3. Provide strategic recommendations to improve market performance

 ## Dataset
 The data used is sourced from :